snazzybytes/reactive-rest-api/README.md

   - application.yaml defines multi-environment properties in single file (can be split up into application-test.yml, application-dev.yml, etc)
   - simple StopWatch to measure time between when Mono is subscribed to, and when Mono completes
 - JUnit5 enabled (see pom.xml's "org.junit.jupiter" dependencies)
-  - parameterized tests via @ParameterizedTest and @ValueSource
+  - parameterized unit tests via @ParameterizedTest and @ValueSource
-  - testing WebClient using MockWebServer
+  - testing WebClient with MockWebServer
 - integration tests:
   - uses WebTestClient over http connection to test server for success/failure (can be used with mock req/resp but NO mocks are used in this case)
   - WebTestClient's benefit is the fluent API for verifying responses (expectBody() etc.. see tests)